Kitten season

 Our centre has 3 dedicated maternity pods for pregnant and nursing mums, but to enable us to help more mums and litters, we have a team of fantastic fosterers who care for pregnant and nursing mums and orphaned kittens round the clock in their own homes.
 Despite all of this, it still isn't enough for all the unwanted or unplanned kittens that need us.

 Female cats can get pregnant as young as 4 months old, so it is really important to keep them indoors until they are old enough to be neutered - usually at around 4-6 months of age.
-If you have unneutered male or female cats, we can give you a voucher for up to £30 off the cost of neutering per cat.
-These aren't means tested, so anyone in our area can have a voucher, and there is no limit per household.
-To get a voucher, please call us on 01332 344620 and help us break the cycle of kittens having kittens.
+If you have unneutered male or female cats, we urge you to contact your vet as soon as possible to book them in for neutering and help us break the cycle of kittens having kittens.

 Amber's story